mariaspastef/Software-Engineering-in-Practice/README.md

 ## Unit Testing

 For the module Unit Testing there is an [individual README.md file](https://github.com/mariaspastef/Software-Engineering-in-Practice/blob/development/unittesting/README.md) where more information and usuful details can be found.

+## Design Patterns

+For the module Source Code Analyzer there is an [individual README.md file](https://github.com/mariaspastef/Software-Engineering-in-Practice/blob/development/sourcecodeanalyzer/README.md) where more information and usuful details can be found.